AutomateThePlanet/Meissa/README.md

 --retriedResultsFilePath="pathToResults\retriedResult.trx" --retriesCount=3 --threshold=90
 ```

-With this one we tell Meissa to retry the failed tests three times if less than 5% of all tests have failed.
+With this one we tell MEISSA to retry the failed tests three times if less than 5% of all tests have failed.
 ```
 --testsFilter="test.FullName != \"TestName\" AND !test.Categories.Contains(\"CI\")"
 ```

-Meissa has built-in complex test filter parser and we can write complex queries to filter the tests.
+MEISSA has built-in complex test filter parser and we can write complex queries to filter the tests.
 ```
 --customArguments="BuildNumber=42"
 ```